mirochaj/ares/README.md

 - [descartes](https://pypi.python.org/pypi/descartes)

-.. note :: **ares** has been tested only with Python 2.7.x and Python 3.3.x.
+Note: **ares** has been tested only with Python 2.7.x and Python 3.3.x.

 ## Quick Example